AtoVproject/Pusher-altfirmware/README.md

 When multiple FSRs are pressed at the same time, the knob values will be added together.

-To enter the setting section press the 4 FSRs for more than 20 seconds.
+To enter the setting section press the 4 FSRs for more than 20 seconds (Main Gate LED will flash).

 This firmware is a modification of the origial Korb Modular firmware.